harwiltz/old-website/_posts/2020-09-24-viscosity-solutions.markdown

 \end{equation}
 </div>

-This function was simply chosen by artbirarily placing exponential functions of the form
+This function was simply chosen by arbitrarily placing exponential functions of the form
 $$\gamma^x$$ and $$\gamma^{1-x}$$ in such a way that the values at the endpoints were correct.
 Note that if $$W(x)$$ is thought to be the value function, the optimal policy will aim to guide the agent towards states $$x$$ where $$W(x)$$ is high.
 Below is a visual of two potential value functions,